Inist-CNRS/ezmaster-auto-upgrade/README.md

   The `"env"` parameters are explained in the [ezmaster-cli documentation](https://github.com/Inist-CNRS/ezmaster-cli#ezmaster-automaton-instance), this is the most important part of the config.

-  To stop docker logging, you can set the ``crontab.options.silent`` to `true`.
+  To enable docker logging, you can set the ``crontab.options.silent`` to `false`.
 Having log is usefull at the begining to setup the stuff.

   You can also change ``crontab.when`` (crontabl syntax) if you do not want the  `ezmaster-automaton-instance` command to be run too often.
 Ex: `"5 * * * *"` will run the command each 5 minutes instead of each minutes by default.